 Students from Los Alamos High School will represent New Mexico at the Department of Energy’s National Science Bowl in May.
 The team took first place on Saturday, Feb.
 16, at the New Mexico Regional High School Competition after besting 28 teams representing 14 New Mexican high schools.

 Students answered questions related to astronomy, biology, chemistry, earth science, physics, math, trigonometry and calculus during the fast-paced, 10-hour, “Jeopardy” style competition.
 The winning team received a $5,000 check for their school and an all-expenses-paid trip to Washington, D.C., to compete against top teams across the nation in late April.

-The students representing Los Alamos are Willie Zhao, Aaron Bao, Alex Wang, Alex Swart and team captain Kevin Gao, coached by Kathy Boerigter.
+About the photo: The students representing Los Alamos are Willie Zhao, Aaron Bao, Alex Wang, Alex Swart and team captain Kevin Gao, coached by Kathy Boerigter.
 Second and third place went to Albuquerque Academy and La Cueva High School, respectively.

 Space exploration, fusion energy, relevance of combustion engines and other topics will be presented by representatives from NNSA’s national labs at the American Association for the Advancement of Science annual meeting, Feb.
 14-18 in Boston.

 Lawrence Livermore National Laboratory representatives will highlight expertise in fusion energy and space exploration.
 Read about the presentations by LLNL’s Mike Dunne, Debbie Callahan and Elizabeth Cantwell.

 Nils Hansen from Sandia National Laboratories will participate on a panel concerning transportation energy issues.
 Sandia’s Nancy Jackson will be honored with the 2013 Science DiplomacyAward.
 Jackson has worked in laboratories around the world to help ensure that chemicals are used safely and kept secure.